Solve pollution. Save lives. Protect the planet.

 Ziraki: 69 Bags of Pesticides Removed

 While no one was living on this warehouse site, the area was open to the public, with a grapevine nearby, and across from a field where children often played.
 A settlement of homes was located across the stream, which was likely contaminated.
-We saw locals washing spoons in the water, which had a blueish hue, and we saw a dead chicken in another body of water in the warehouse compound.
+Locals were washing spoons in the water, which had a blueish hue, and a chicken was found dead in another body of water in the warehouse compound.

-Some of the local men watching us work initially refused respirators because they were pink.
+Some of the local men watching the work initially refused respirators because they were pink.

-During one of our lunch breaks, we took a short 15-minute walk to see the local wedding that was taking place.
-It is good to know that the young couple would begin a new phase of their lives in less toxic surroundings.
+During a lunch break, the team was invited to witness the local wedding that was taking place a short walk away.
+It was good to know that the young couple would begin a new phase of their lives in less toxic surroundings.

 Related: